Useful Philosophy Resources

 • The Wall Street Journal on why, now more than ever, the world needs philosophy and big ideas.

-• A good article and accompanying video addressing the question What does philosophy actually do? and discussing why it's worth studying that hits some good notes: "the study of philosophy cultivates a healthy scepticism ... teaches one to detect ‘higher forms of nonsense’, to identify humbug, to weed out hypocrisy, and to spot invalid reasoning ... teaches us to raise questions about questions, to probe for their tacit assumptions and presuppositions, and to challenge these when warranted.
+• Here is a good article and accompanying video addressing the question What does philosophy actually do?
+It discusses why it's worth studying philsoophy, and hits some good notes: "the study of philosophy cultivates a healthy scepticism ... teaches one to detect ‘higher forms of nonsense’, to identify humbug, to weed out hypocrisy, and to spot invalid reasoning ... teaches us to raise questions about questions, to probe for their tacit assumptions and presuppositions, and to challenge these when warranted.
 In this way it gives us a distance from passion-provoking issues – a degree of detachment that is conducive to reason and reasonableness."

 • A recent article in The Atlantic about the future earning power of students who have an BA in philosophy, which is probably much greater than you might expect.
 From the article: ""We hear again and again that employers value creative problem solving and the ability to deal with ambiguity in their new hires, and I can't think of another major that would better prepare you with those skills than the study of philosophy. ...
 Experts say that while philosophy majors might not come out of college with the skill-set that business majors have, they have creative problem solving abilities that sets them apart."